J-1 Visa Robotics Engineer Jobs

 Align your credentials to specialty occupation standards

 Gather documentation proving your robotics engineering degree maps to U.S. equivalents.
-J-1 Trainee and Research Scholar reviewers scrutinize whether your academic background directly supports the proposed training objectives, so credential evaluations from a NACES-recognized agency strengthen your DS-2019 application.
+J-1 visa Trainee and Research Scholar reviewers scrutinize whether your academic background directly supports the proposed training objectives, so credential evaluations from a NACES-recognized agency strengthen your DS-2019 application.

 Build a training plan before approaching host employers